georgianapetricele/Python-Games/ConnectFour/README.md

  <a href="https://en.wikipedia.org/wiki/Connect_Four">Connect Four 🟡🔴</a> console game implemented using <a href="https://en.wikipedia.org/wiki/Minimax">Minimax Algorithm</a> for computer AI.
-Computer play should be competitive against the human player.
+Computer player is competitive against the human player.